 You are here

 Sound financial reporting is an essential element of public-sector accountability to the citizens they serve.
-This policy defines basic accounting and cash control policies and procedures.
+This policy defines basic accounting and cash control policies.
 It is designed to protect and enhance the security of Meridian Library District’s financial functions, promote the maintenance of accurate records of financial activities, and facilitate compliance with governmental and private funding source reporting requirements.
 The Library Board of Trustees formulates policies and supervises the Library Director who is responsible for the daily operations and activities of the library.

-The financial resources of Meridian Library District (Library) are the responsibility of the Meridian Library District Board of Trustees (Board).
+LIBRARY BOARD OF TRUSTEES: The financial resources of Meridian Library District (Library) are the responsibility of the Meridian Library District Board of Trustees (Board).
 The Board are elected officials and serve without compensation.
 The Board is responsible to: